ceddy4395/seminar-presentation/PITCHME.md

 ### Collaborative approaches

 @ul
-  - Recoomendations based on likings of a peer user
+  - Recommendations based on items peer users have rated
   - Problem for new users with limited information available about them
-  - cold start problem
+  - Cold start problem
+    - Sub-optimal recommendations for new users
+    - Missing ratings for new items
-  - danger of overspecialization
+  - Danger of overspecialization
 @ulend
 +++

 ### Hybrid approaches

-@ol
+@ul
   - Implement both collaborative and content based approach
   - Incorperate some content based characteristics into collaborative approaches
   - Incorperate some collaborative appraoches characteristics into content based approaches
-  - construct a model which unifies content and Collaborative approaches.
+  - Construct a model which unifies content and Collaborative approaches.
-@olend
+@ulend

 note:
   - The idea is that we combine collaborative and content based approaches.
 This can be done in 4 ways. first way ...